alexandregama/blog/content/blog/my-blog-setup-long-story-short-going-through-hugo-github-pages.md

 Next posts I'll explore a few important points:

 - My personal comparison between Hugo and Jekyll
-- How to setup an entire blog from scratch using Hugo, GitHub Pages and Godaddy
+- How to set up an entire blog from scratch using Hugo, GitHub Pages and Godaddy
 - How to choose a specific Hugo Theme
 - How to write your first posts